gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 exact nature she didn't want to think about.
 Razi gasped each time.
 "Sorry," Erileine kept saying.
 "Sorry."

 Finally Razi squeezed her shoulder.
 "Here," he said.
-"I can't..."
-He put his back against the wall and slid down it to sit on the bare earth.
+"I can't…" He put his back against the wall and slid down it to sit on the bare earth.